orger-lab/megabouts/docs/source/usage.rst

 Usage Guide
 -----------
 Now that you've installed Megabouts, you can begin analyzing zebrafish locomotion data.
-Please refer to the `User Guide <index.html>`_ for detailed tutorials and examples.
+Please refer to the :doc:`Tutorials </tutorials>` for detailed instructions and examples.